General Guidance

 Money

 fields are bidirectional, which means they can hold positive or negative amounts.
-Bidirectional field descriptions in the Technical Reference section of the Developer resource site indicate the meaning of a positive or negative value in the context of a given endpoint.Some
+Bidirectional field descriptions in the API Reference indicate the meaning of a positive or negative value in the context of a given endpoint.Some

 Money

 fields are unidirectional, which means they can only hold positive amounts.
-Unidirectional field descriptions in the Technical Reference section of the Developer resource site indicate the assigned meaning and transfer direction of the field.
+Unidirectional field descriptions in the API Reference indicate the assigned meaning and transfer direction of the field.

 In Connect v1, date and timestamp strings always use ISO 8601 format: